 Dr. Millett can commonly diagnose an SC fracture with only a physical examination and a series of X-rays.
 An MRI or CT scan may also be recommended by Dr. Millett and his orthopedic team to examine the injured joint in more detail and rule out other possible injuries to the surrounding shoulder structures.

 There are two ways to initiate a consultation with Dr. Millett:

 You can provide current X-rays and/or MRIs for a clinical case review ($150).

 You can schedule an office consultation with Dr. Millett.

 SC Fracture Treatment

 While conservative treatment can be used to treat an SC fracture, most patients respond well to surgery.
 Surgical treatment is necessary if the sternoclavicular joint shows an open fracture that has punctured the skin, or if there is severe displacement of the bone.
 Most fractures that have at least a two-centimeter fragment overlap or shortening will require surgery.
 Dr. Millett will use an incision to enter the sternoclavicular joint and he will evaluate the complexity, location and severity of the fracture.
 In most cases, he will perform a reduction procedure, which essentially connects the broken bones.
 In some cases where the fracture is more severe, Dr. Millett will use a plate or other source of hardware to cover the fracture site.
 This helps stabilize the sternoclavicular joint fracture location and protects it while it heals.

-For more resources on sternoclavicular joint fractures, or for additional information on SC fracture treatment options, contact Dr. Peter Millett, orthopedic shoulder specialist in the greater Vail, Aspen and Denver, Colorado communities.
+For more resources on sternoclavicular joint fractures, or for additional information on SC fracture treatment options, contact the orthopedic office of Dr. Peter Millett.